Merger Of SET Maidstone & SET Causton Schools

 an efficient use of our resources.
 We think that by combining forces we could enhance the pupils’ experience of their time at school and we could increase opportunities for all.

-The school would continue to be led by Mrs Lucy Thompson as the schools are now.
-The teaching of the children, their wrap around care and the extra-curricular activities would only be enhanced by the Proposal in terms of what we could achieve together on the one site.
+The school will continue to be led by Mrs Lucy Thompson as the schools are now.
+The teaching of the children, their wrap around care and the extra-curricular activities will only be enhanced by the Proposal in terms of what we could achieve together on the one site.

 There would be some changes, in particular that:

-- Pupils on the SET Maidstone site would need to travel to the SET Causton site; and
+- Pupils on the SET Maidstone site will need to travel to the SET Causton site; and

-- The SET Causton school would need to be adapted to accommodate the infant pupils.
+- The SET Causton school will need to be adapted to accommodate the infant pupils.
 Draft site plans confirm that the site can accommodate all pupils.

 The Causton site has a designated restaurant and considerable outdoor space, including a playing field, playground and a forest school area.
 Pupils would also have access to banks of computers and dedicated areas for intervention, including Thrive.
 Parents would also find pick up and drop off easier due to the size of the Causton site.

 Alongside the children, the staff in our schools are very important to us and their contribution throughout the pandemic has been tremendous, running in-school and remote learning provision as well as providing food parcels and vouchers, pastoral support, home visits and home learning packs.
 We are consulting with our staff on the proposed changes and the impact it might have on them.

 Under the current arrangements, SET Maidstone and SET Causton are operated by the same Trust (alongside three other schools) and overseen by a Board of Trustees.
 Our local governance arrangements for the two schools are already secured through a shared ‘Local Advisory Board.
 This Board currently has representatives from the parent, staff and local community on it.

 As these shared arrangements are already in place, we aren’t proposing to change the existing arrangements and would want to keep our local representation in place.